What is a personal CRM?

 Garden – a personal CRM that sends you reminders to stay in touch and reach out to friends.

-Try Circles, a free personal CRM app for iPhone and Android.
+Try Circles, a free personal CRM for Web, iPhone and Android.